Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a zero-parameter tool with no output schema and no annotations, the description is comprehensive.
-It covers purpose, usage context, return format, and specific data values, leaving no critical gaps for agent decision-making.
+For a zero-parameter tool with no output schema, the description is complete.
+It explains the purpose, return structure, and specific content (categories).
+No gaps.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.